-Today was the perfect fall day.
+Today was not only day 15 of my current stash down challenge, it was also the perfect fall day.
 The air was crisp, but not too crisp; moist, but not too moist, and, to my puppy’s delight, the walk was covered with leaves.

 In the early part of the morning, when there was still a noticeable chill in the air, I sat at the kitchen table weaving in ends on the kietjusilmukkahuivi I finished crocheting: